-April is marked as National Distracted Driving Awareness Month.
+April is National Distracted Driving Awareness Month.
 Authorities from across the country work hard to promote it.
 The community has one simple message to deliver:

 One text or call could wreck it all!

 Police in every state pays attention and takes every measure to remind drivers what is really important behind the wheel.
-Statistics prove that when you put away your cell phone while driving the chance of getting into an accident is much lower.
+Statistics prove that when you put away your cell phone while driving, you reduce the chances of an accident.

-State laws are adjusting accordingly, as many are banning cell phone usage while driving.
+State laws are adjusting accordingly, as many are banning cell phone usage behind the wheel.
 Presently, ten states plus DC, Guam, and the Virgin Islands have banned both texting and talking while driving, and 34 states have banned texting only.

 The US Department of Transportation designated April as National Distracted Driving Month to direct everyone’s attention to this issue.
-State departments and non-profit organization are doing their best to educate drivers about the dangers of texting or talking on a cell phone while driving.
+State departments and non-profit organization are doing their best to educate drivers about the dangers of using their cell phones while driving.
 Wisconsin DOT, for example, will sponsor TV and radio messages statewide during the whole month of April.

 Every state wants to raise awareness of the tragic consequences of distracted driving.
 Texas, along with other states enforcing the laws, believes that control of texting and talking behind the wheel will reduce the depressing numbers of distracted driving accidents.

 Distracted driving in numbers

 - The age group with the greatest proportion of distracted drivers is under 20 years of age

 - A large percentage of the people say THEY KNOW IT IS DANGEROUS, BUT DO IT ANYWAY

 - 10 % of drivers 16-24 are on their phones at any one time

 - Drivers who use handheld devices are 4 times more likely to get into an accident

 - Motorists inattentiveness causes 1 million crashes every year in North America and has an economic impact of approximately $40 billion